ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/api/startup.md

 # RAMP Instantiation

+TODO do we need a note about needing the Vue library script to be added before RAMP script?
+Are there any other dependencies?
+Should this type of "page setup" be it's own doc page?

 ## Creating An Instance

 A page script can create an instance of RAMP with the following call: